OmarShehata/drone-jam/README.md

 ## Preview

-The video below shows most of the tool's features, including drag & drop to add your own images.
+The video below shows most of the tool's features, including drag & drop to add your own images. **Unmute the video**.

 https://user-images.githubusercontent.com/1711126/168429807-9aa8b879-21ab-4c79-8be7-53578844fb44.mp4